Every graph is a cut locus: Introduction

 The notion of cut locus was introduced by H. Poincar\'e \cite{p} in 1905, and gained since then an important place in global Riemannian geometry.
 The {\it cut locus $C(x)$ of the point} $x$ in the Riemannian manifold $M$ is the set of all extremities (different from $x$) of maximal (with respect to inclusion) {\it segments} (i.e., shortest geodesics) starting at $x$; for basic properties and equivalent definitions refer, for example, to \cite{ko} or \cite{sa}.

 For Riemannian surfaces $S$ is known that $C(x)$, if not a single point, is a local tree (i.e., each of its points $z$ has a neighborhood $V$ in $S$ such that the component $K_z(V)$ of $z$ in $C(x)\cap V$ is a tree), even a tree if $S$ is homeomorphic to the sphere.
 A {\it tree} is a set $T$ any two points of which can be joined by a unique Jordan arc included in $T$.
 The {\it degree} of a point $y$ of a local tree is the number of components of $K_y(V)\setminus \{y\}$ if $V$ is chosen such that $K_y(V)$ is a tree.
-A tree is {\it finite} if it has finitely many points of degree $\geq 3$, each of which has finite degree.

 S. B. Myers \cite{M} for $d=2$, and M. Buchner \cite{Bu2} for general $d$, established that the cut locus of a real analytic Riemannian manifold of dimension $d$ is homeomorphic to a finite $(d-1)$-dimensional simplicial complex.
-For a class of Liouville manifolds, in particular for hyperellipsoids in the Euclidean space $I\!\!R ^d$, the cut locus is reduced to a disc of dimension of most $(d-1)$, see \cite{Itoh-Kiyohara_1} and \cite{Itoh-Kiyohara_2}.
+For a class of Liouville manifolds, in particular for hyperellipsoids in the Euclidean space $\mathbb{R} ^d$, the cut locus is reduced to a disc of dimension of most $(d-1)$, see \cite{Itoh-Kiyohara_1} and \cite{Itoh-Kiyohara_2}.

-For Riemannian metrics of $S$ non-analytic, cut loci may be quite large sets.
-J. Hebda \cite{H1} showed, for any $C^\infty$ metric on $S$, that the Hausdorff 1-measure of any compact subset of the cut locus of any point is finite.
-Independently and using different techniques, J. Itoh \cite{I2} proved the same result under the weaker assumption of $C^2$ metric.
-The differentiability of the metric cannot be lowered more; for example, the main result in \cite{z-ep} states that on most (in the sense of Baire category) convex surfaces (known to be of differentiability class ${\cal C}^1 \setminus {\cal C}^2$), most points are extremities of any cut locus.
+For Riemannian metrics on $S$ non-analytic, cut loci may be quite large sets.
+J. Hebda \cite{H1} showed, for any ${\cal C}^\infty$ metric on $S$, that the Hausdorff 1-measure of any compact subset of the cut locus of any point is finite.
+Independently and using different techniques, J. Itoh \cite{I2} proved the same result under the weaker assumption of ${\cal C}^2$ metric.
+The differentiability of the metric cannot be lowered more; for example, the main result in \cite{z-ep} states that on most (in the sense of Baire category) convex surfaces (known to be of differentiability class ${\cal C}^1 \setminus {\cal C}^2$), most points are endpoints of any cut locus.